Supermemory MCP server

 Chatting with Your Memories

-2. Type your questions or queries in natural language
+2. Ask questions or search for information using natural language

-3. Supermemory will retrieve relevant information from your stored memories
+3. Supermemory will retrieve relevant information from your saved memories

 MCP Integration

-The Supermemory MCP server allows you to connect your memories with various AI tools:
+The Model Context Protocol (MCP) server allows you to connect Supermemory to various AI tools:

-1. Click on "Connect to your AI" in the Supermemory interface
+1. From your Supermemory dashboard, click on "Connect to your AI"

 2. Select the AI tool you want to integrate (Claude, Cursor, etc.)